 For HSBC customers

-If you suspect a fraudulent transaction involving an HSBC account, you should immediately call the phone number on your monthly account statement or on the back of your credit/debit card.
+If you suspect a fraudulent transaction involving an HSBC account, credit or debit card, you should immediately call the phone number on your monthly account statement or on the back of your credit/debit card.

 To help us help you, please have your account information available, including specific details concerning the suspected fraud.

 If you do NOT have an account with HSBC but suspect fraudulent activity involving HSBC, for example: a) you believe an HSBC account was opened in your name, b) you spot HSBC on your credit report but have not applied for credit with us, c) you've received a suspicious email or phone call purporting to be from HSBC, d) any other suspicious activity related to HSBC, please call HSBC Security Center at 877.826.8684 to report it.

 What to do if you're a victim of fraud

 It's important to report fraud as soon as possible to limit unauthorized transactions and minimize the time it takes to correct your credit reports.
 You should also take the following steps:

 1. Place a fraud alert on your credit report by calling one of the national credit bureaus below.